 Locked in a futuristic house with a mad genius and forced to perform experiments can be nerve-wracking.
 That’s what happens to professional thief Julia when evil genius Alexander Upton breaks into her apartment and drags her off to his basement dungeon.

 After Julia manages to destroy Upton’s basement in a daring escape, she comes face-to-face with TAU, the house’s artificial intelligence.
-Upton decides to keep her prisoner on the first floor so TAU can keep a watchful eye on her at all times.
+Upton decides to keep her prisoner on the first floor so TAU can always keep a watchful eye on her.
 Unbeknownst to Upton, the more time Julia spends with TAU the more the A.I. starts to believe he is a person.

 In time, TAU also confides in Julia that she is not the only one who is being abused.
 With Julia’s knowledge of the outside world, will she be able to convince TAU to help her escape, or will the A.I. continue to help Alexander Upton?